sohaveaniceday/wdi-project-1/README.md

 * I would really like to improve the mobile and tablet responsiveness
 * Refactor the code to make it more readable
 * Other game modes such as human vs human player mode
+___

+## Biggest Learnings

+Probably my biggest takeaway from this project was the importance or prioritisation and making sure key deliverables were worked on first before any bonus features.
+This meant that every day I would highlight the top 3 things I needed to work on, in order, and get those done before moving onto anything additional.
+This kept me on schedule to deliver the project in the timeframe provided.

+I also realised the importance of refactoring and readability, as I found it hard to revisit some of my code at points, due to bad variable naming conventions and overly long functions.
+This is something I'm keen to improve upon in my following projects.